fe9lix/CodingKeys/README.md

 shortcuts (for example, renaming has no default shortcut in Xcode).

 #### Share Your Mappings
-If you add new commands or tools and want to share them, just open an issue (tag `key file`) and attach your file or its contents.
+If you add new commands or tools and want to share them, just open an issue (tag `key file`) and paste your config.

 ### Bugs and Features
-Working with key codes is somewhat tricky and non-trivial, so might discover some combinations or special keys that don't work.
+Working with key codes is somewhat tricky and non-trivial, so you might discover some combinations or special keys that don't work.
 Please open an issue and describe the problem or just fix the issue yourself :) and send a pull request.